midhaworks/EVA5-Avnish/S15-FinalAssignment/readme.md

 1. Bounding Boxes on the Image, highlighting Mask, Vest, Boots & Hardhat
 2. Depth Image
-3. Planer Surface Image, or Segmentation Image
+3. Planer Surface Image, or Plane Segmentation Image

 We already have 3 models, with each of them achieving one purpose as follows:
 Customized YoloV3 is trained to generate images with bounding boxes for Masks, Vests, Boots & Hardhat.